KelvinVermeulen/elnx-sme-RobinBauwens/report/01-lamp report.md

 ## Procedure/Documentation

-Describe *in detail* how you completed the assignment, with main focus on the "manual" work.
-It is of course not necessary to copy/paste your code in this document, but you can refer to it with a hyperlink.

-Make sure to write clean Markdown code, so your report looks good and is clearly structured on Github.

 1. We voegen de roles van httpd, mariadb en wordpress toe bij de master playbook `site.yml`.
 2. We passen de role variables `rhbase_firewall_allow_services` aan zodat webverkeer door de firewall kan passeren.
 We voegen hier `http` en `https` bij.
 3. Vervolgens maken we een MariaDB-databank `wp_db` aan voor Wordpress, tegelijk creëren we ook een gebruiker `wp_user` met een paswoord + genoeg schrijfrechten en zetten we een root password op.